JBZoo/CSV-Blueprint/README.md

 cd csv-blueprint

 # download dependencies and build the tool.
 make build              # We need it to build benchmark tool.
-See ./tests/Benchmarks make build-phar-file    # Optional.
+See `./tests/Benchmarks` folder. make build-phar-file    # Optional.
 Only if you want to test it. make docker-build       # Recommended. local tag is "jbzoo/csv-blueprint:local"